unity-sds/unity-common-services/terraform/terraform-api-gateway/README.md

 ### Example

 In this example, the account number is purposefully set to 1234567890 and also added fake values.
-Please replace values with correct values):
+Please replace these values with correct values):
 ```shell

 aws ssm put-parameter --name "/unity/dev/unity-sps-1/api-gateway/functions/cs-lambda-authorizer-uri" \